Backups and Options

 A good backup is nothing more than an insurance policy.
 You don't purchase health insurance because you plan on getting sick any more than you would backup your files thinking you will need it, but bad things happen.
 I hate to say this is amusing but every time I hear from a customer that they need help, restoring a file from a backup, they tell me "this is not a good time for this to happen".
 There is never a good time.
 For those who use a backup because they had a problem in the past, they're in panic mode if it isn't working correctly.
 Backups are one of the necessities of computing that many people could care less about.

-A tape backup is going to be the easiest and quickest way to get your system back up and running, the way it was, if you experienced a hard drive failure or operating system corruption.
+A local image backup is going to be the easiest and quickest way to get your system back up and running, the way it was, if you experienced a hard drive failure or operating system corruption.
 If you have a central location, such as a file server, where ALL the data is being stored, that's the drive that needs consistent backups.
 If all you are backing up is data you invariably will miss something important and we have seen situations where backing up "data only" was mistakenly backing up the wrong files causing several man years of data input to be lost that could not be recovered.
 (Of course the customer wants to blame the support people thinking they should have been able to do something, some of us are good, but we can't work miracles.).

 We are asked how frequently someone should backup.
 The answer is fairly simple.
 In any given day you have input enough information that you wouldn't want to attempt recreating it from scratch, that's the day you should backup.
 For most businesses that means every day.